Accelo/docs/source/includes/endpoints/_activities.md

 | cc | Anyone to whom the activity should be cc'd.  |
 | bcc | Anyone to whom the activity should be bcc'd|

-Each object accepts a staff or affiliation (identified by their id) or a general email.
+Each object accepts a staff or affiliations identified by an array of ids.

 #### Logging time